coderefinery/documentation/_episodes/05-rtd.md

 Now you will import a project to Read the Docs by connecting to GitHub.
 This will automatically set up a webhook on GitHub and webhook integration on Read the Docs so that `git push` will automatically rebuild the Read the Docs site.

-A more general scenario is to manually import the project to Read the Docs and set up the webhook on GitHub yourself along with the webhook integration on Read the Docs.
-Instructions for how to do this are found in the "Extra" section below.
+One can also manually import the project to Read the Docs and set up the webhook on GitHub, along with webhook integration on Read the Docs, but this will not be needed here.

 - Log into [Read the Docs](https://readthedocs.org) and visit your [dashboard](https://readthedocs.org/dashboard/)
 - Click "Import a Project"